snwh/paper-icon-theme/README.md

 ## Downloading Paper

-Download instructions are available on the [official site](https://snwh.org/paper/download).
+Download instructions for all sorts of systems are available [here](https://snwh.org/paper/download).

 ## Installing & Using